 Health and Well-Being in London

 Studying abroad is a unique experience, the opportunity to explore new countries, cultures and cuisines.
 To ensure that students are able to access the support that they may need while away from home, all students participating in an undergraduate study abroad program in London are enrolled in the University’s study abroad health insurance plan.
 The insurance plan is included as part of your program fees and covers access to health services (primary care, emergency care, mental health services) both in the UK and across Europe.
-For more information regarding this plan please see [insert link] Should you have your own insurance plan already in place then you are encouraged to use whichever plan is best for you.
+Should you have your own insurance plan already in place then you are encouraged to use whichever plan is best for you.

 The London Student Affairs team provide detailed information to students regarding health care providers as part of the onsite Orientation and provide students with ongoing support in all health related matters during the course of a semester in London.
 Students are able to access these resources independently or reach out to the team for guidance and assistance.

 For physical health, we recommend a number of local doctors’ offices (referred to as GPs) such as London Medical, Claremont Clinic, and London General Practice these would be the equivalent of your primary care physician.
 These doctors will be able diagnose and prescribe medication if required.